estnltk/estnltk/README.md

 Currently, there are two branches of EstNLTK:

 * version **1.6** -- the new branch, which is in a beta status and under development.
 The version 1.6.9beta is available from [Anaconda package repository](https://anaconda.org/estnltk/estnltk).
+More recently, [PyPI wheels](https://pypi.org/project/estnltk/#history) have also been created and made available under the version 1.6.9.1beta.
 Due to the beta status, some of the tools are limited or incomplete.
 Supported Python versions are 3.6, 3.7 and 3.8.
 The source of the latest release is available at the branch [version_1.6](https://github.com/estnltk/estnltk/tree/version_1.6), and the development source can be found at [devel_1.6](https://github.com/estnltk/estnltk/tree/devel_1.6).

 * version **1.4.1** -- the old branch, which contains full functionality of different analysis tools.
 Available via [Anaconda package repository](https://anaconda.org/estnltk/estnltk/files) for Python 3.5.
 PyPI packages are also available for Python 3.4, 3.5 and 2.7.
 Python versions 3.6, 3.7 and beyond are not supported;